puppetlabs/puppet-docs/source/pe/3.0/console_classes_groups.markdown

 The classes the console knows about are a subset of the classes in your puppet master's collection of modules.
 You must add classes to the console manually if you want to assign them to any nodes or groups.

-See [the Puppet section of this user's guide][puppetnew] for an introduction to Puppet classes.
+See [the Puppet section of this user's guide][puppet] for an introduction to Puppet classes.

-[puppetnew]: ./puppet_overview.html

 ### Adding a New Class